Digital Twin Channel for 6G: Concepts, Architectures and Potential Applications: How to Realize DTC

 \subsubsection{Data Processing and Modeling}

 The collected heterogeneous raw data cannot be directly used for channel prediction since it typically suffers from undesired noises, redundant information, and a large data volume.
 Machine learning (ML) and data mining techniques can be employed to enable efficient denoising, predominant feature extraction, and dimensionality reduction.
 The processed online data can be categorized into instantaneous information and stationary information.
-The former describes the rapidly changing characteristics, such as relative locations of environment scatterers and real-time CSI obtained from the current network.
+The former describes the rapidly changing characteristics, such as relative locations of environment scatterers and real-time CSI.
 The stationary information describes the large-scale environment and channel features.
-Based on the macro-level data and database, different channel models can be established to characterize both the statistical and deterministic radio features, such as reflection, transmission, free space propagation, and statistical characteristics.
-Similarly, one can efficiently model the stationary environment features, such as scatterer geometry, and implement 3D reconstructions.
+Based on the macro-level data and database, different channel models can be established to characterize both the statistical and deterministic radio features, such as reflection, transmission, and statistical characteristics.
+Similarly, one can efficiently model the stationary environmental features, such as scatterer geometry, and implement 3D reconstructions combined with an environmental database.